Are QR Codes Safe? An Overview of QR Code Security

 - Operating system

-- QR Codes and GDPR
+- Additional benefits of QR Codes

-Are QR Codes secure?
+Are QR Codes safe?

 The short answer is yes, QR Codes are secure.
 Static QR Codes are machine-readable and the content inside them cannot be changed once generated.
 The content inside a Dynamic QR Code, however, can be changed, but you would need access to the user account that created them in the first place.